kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 Some specific pain points:

-_Steep Learning Curve_: It took our team months to fully wrap our heads around how to handle most types and huge tables.
+_Steep Learning Curve_: It took our team months to fully wrap our heads around how to handle most types and the huge tables.

 _Limited Library Ecosystem_: While growing fast, Rust's ecosystem for data processing wasn't as mature as Python's or Java's when we started.

 _Compile Times_: Large Rust projects can be slow to compile, which hurt developer productivity.
 It also required different packages installation while running locally on Macos vs Kubernetes ubuntu pod.

-_Compiling for Different Environment_: Testing Rust project on Macos and deploying it to Ubuntu server not always looked the same.
+_Compiling for Different Environment_: Testing Rust project on macOS and deploying it to Ubuntu server not always looked the same. macOS uses Clang as the default C/C++ compiler, when on Ubuntu we had to install or configure GCC by ourselves.

-_Collaboration Challenges_: Finding engineers within the team with Rust experience was harder than finding engineers who know Python or Java.
+_Collaboration Challenges_: Finding engineers within the team with Rust experience is harder than finding engineers who know Python or Java.

 _Maintaining local database_: In order to be able automatically create table! macro definition and a struct we had to have local copy of the table though we didn't need the data in it.